g-sachin/vagmine/README.md

 # Scala Functionalities
 https://ciena.percipio.com/search?categories=Course&q=scala

 ## Overview
+* Scala is pure object-oriented
+* Every function is object
+* is immutable language by nature
+* doesn't have any primitive types like int, long etc
+* doesn't have Static method/class/object
+* Function is the first class citizen

 ### Functions vs Method
 * Functions - is a group of statements that execute together to perform a specific task &